+CMS Legal Services EEIG is a European Economic Interest Grouping that coordinates an organisation of independent member firms.
 CMS Legal Services EEIG provides no client services.
 Such services are solely provided by the member firms in their respective jurisdictions.
 In certain circumstances, CMS is used as a brand or business name of some or all of the member firms.
 CMS Legal Services EEIG and its member firms are legally distinct and separate entities.
 They do not have, and nothing contained herein shall be construed to place these entities in, the relationship of parents, subsidiaries, agents, partners or joint ventures.
 No member firm has any authority (actual, apparent, implied or otherwise) to bind CMS Legal Services EEIG or any other member firm in any manner whatsoever.